 Every year I send birthday and Christmas cards to relatives who live a long distance away from me.
 Some of whom are in Australia.
 Thankfully Moonpig allows you to send cards to people located inside or outside the UK.

 As per my usual shopping routine I always check whether a retailer I’m considering using is either; on Topcashback at all, or if I know they are I check to see what their current cashback rate is.
 That’s a good habit to have!

 As I planned to make my purchases I looked to see the current cashback rate and it was a special offer of 12%!
 See the screenshot below.
-However, it’s not eligible if you use the “Moonpig Prepay” service that the company offer.
+However, it’s not eligible if you use the “Moonpig Prepay” service that the company offers.
 Which leaves the question of whether it’s better to get the cashback or use the Prepay service.
 Let’s explore.

 Please note that rate was a special offer so you’d have to check their listing now to see what it currently is.
 Over time it changes when they run special offers.